 - Think of the questions that you have about your research project/paper.
 This allows for a smoother consultation.

 - Bring the assignment, any completed work, and the course syllabus.

 - If meeting in-person, PRCs have table signs - find your PRC!

-- If meeting online, login to your UMN email and wait for an invite to Google Hangouts.
+- If meeting online, login to your UMN email and wait for an invite.
 Be prepared to share your screen so the PRC can help with your research.